 This is a great additional tool to use to get traffic to external sites, but you can also use it to link to your IGTV videos.

-If you have over 10 000 followers, here’s how to add a link to your Instagram Stories (And here’s how if you don’t have that many followers yet, there are some ways to still share links in your Instagram story without 10k followers).
+If you have over 10,000 followers, here’s how to add a link to your Instagram Stories (And here’s how if you don’t have that many followers yet, there are some ways to still share links in your Instagram story without 10k followers).